How to Avoid High Employee Turnover

 In a study conducted by BambooHR, 31 percent of those surveyed reported quitting a job within the first six months.
 Worse, according to the U.S. Bureau of Labor Statistics, 3 million Americans quit their job each month.

 Why?
-What’s the underlying cause/causes of high employee turnover?
+What are the underlying causes of high employee turnover?

 From poor management to lack of competitive pay, and even boredom on the job, there are many factors that play into employee retention rates.
-And if your organization fails to recognize or solve these issues, company morale and culture will ultimately suffer.
+If your organization fails to recognize or solve these issues, company morale and culture will ultimately suffer.

 “I quit SO hard right now.”